Greentube/localize-router/README.md

 [![npm version](https://img.shields.io/npm/v/localize-router.svg)](https://www.npmjs.com/package/localize-router)
 > An implementation of routes localization for Angular.

-> IMPORTANT INFORMATION: Angular Router version 3.4.8 and 4.x.x are breaking the core functionality of `localize-router`, therefore router version is currently fixed to maximum 3.4.7

 Based on and extension of [ngx-translate](https://github.com/ngx-translate/core).
 Demo project can be found [here](https://github.com/meeroslav/localize-router-example).